-Physical therapy can help by stretching the toes out to help ease the joint and rebalance the ligaments, and you can buy toe spacers to help prevent the ligaments from becoming frozen in place.
+Physical therapy can provide hammer toe exercises which help by stretching the toes out to ease the joint and rebalance the ligaments, and you can buy toe spacers to help prevent the toe joint from becoming frozen in place.

 Corns that develop on hammertoes may respond to over-the-counter treatments such as cushions and pads that relieve pressure on the toe, but the most effective way to deal with corns is to let your podiatrist shave them off.
-An injection of cortisone can help relieve any inflammation and pain.
+We at Kalmar family podiatry warn against the use of “corn removers” with salicylic acid because this product can lead to ulcerations.
+An injection of “cortisone” can help relieve any inflammation and pain.

 If your symptoms don’t respond to conservative measures, or your hammertoe is already rigid, surgery may be advisable.
-A tenotomy is best for flexible hammertoes, arthroplasty for those that are less flexible, and arthrodesis for rigid hammertoes.
+A minimally invasive surgery like a flexor tenotomy may be best for flexible hammertoes, arthroplasty for those that are less flexible, and arthrodesis for rigid hammertoes.
 Your podiatrist can go over the options with you at your consultation and advise you on the most appropriate form of treatment.

 If you have a hammertoe, don’t let it get any worse or allow rigidity to set in.
 Call Kalmar Family Podiatry today, or book an appointment online.